oracle-cne/ocne/doc/cluster-management/olvm.md

 The serverURL is the URL of the OLVM oVirt engine that is accessed via the OLVM oVirt REST API.

 **serverCAPath**
 The local file that contains the OLVM CA certificate.
 Optional if insecureSkipTLSVerify is true.

 **credentialsSecret**
 The name and namespace of the OLVM credentials Kubernetes secret.
 Optional.

 **caConfigMap**
 The name and namespace of the OLVM Kubernetes ConfigMap containing the OLVM CA.
 Optional.

 **insecureSkipTLSVerify**
-If true, skip TLS verify when connecting to OLVM oVirt server.
-The CA is not needed or used.
+If true, skip TLS verify when connecting to OLVM oVirt server and the CA is not needed or used.
+Optional.

 ## olvmOCK
 The ovirtOCK section specifies the information needed to upload the OLVM OCK image using the `ocne image upload` command.